 In my practices using continuous integration, I try to achieve 100% code coverage using integration tests.
 This is a separate metric from my unit tests, think of these tests as verifying all of my infrastructure code works properly when wired up to data access or other out of process assets like databases or services.
-While it is easy to setup sql server on a build server, I have run into instance where organizations using shared build servers do not allow access to create and drop databases as part of the CI process.
-A simple way to work around this is to use sql compact in process in the integration test suite.
+While it is easy to setup SQL Server on a build server, I have run into instances where organizations using shared build servers do not allow access to create and drop databases as part of the CI process.
+A simple way to work around this is to use SQL Compact in process in the integration test suite.
 This also gives you an advantage on developer workstations to isolate your integration test data access from your development instance if you are running an End to End application on your workstation, which you should be.

 x.Database.ExecuteSqlCommand("delete from Users");

 SqlServerCompact.IntegrationTestConfiguration – This is a package I created to quickly add the provider configuration into an app.config file.